Cost of LivingUpdated May 2026

 How does Newark compare to other northeast cities?

-Among northeastern cities in our database, Newark ranks near the middle for cost of living.
+Among northeastern cities in our database, Newark ranks on the higher end for cost of living.
 Nearby alternatives include Elizabeth and Jersey City.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Newark?